tsuramatsu1/apr-emu-updater/README.md

 # APR Emu Updater

-A standalone PS5 payload that does one thing: keep **APR Emu** (`fakelib/libSceAmpr.sprx`) up to date on installed titles.
-It serves a small web interface on the console and puts a tile on the **home screen** that opens that interface in the console browser.
+A standalone PS5 payload that keeps **APR Emu** (`fakelib/libSceAmpr.sprx`) up to date on installed titles.
+It serves a small web interface on the console and adds a tile to the **home screen** that opens that interface in the console browser.

+> [!IMPORTANT]
+> **APR Emu Updater must always be loaded.** Add it to your payload autoloader,
+> or launch it manually before starting a game, so the APR Emu override remains
+> mounted.
+>
+> Despite its name, **APR Emu Updater does not update APR Emu itself**.
+Instead,
+> it overrides the `libSceAmpr.sprx` that games use at runtime, allowing them to
+> use the selected version while the payload is loaded.

 ## Running it